-- Hydraulic Drill Motor – a hydraulic drill motor is a mechanical actuator which converts hydraulic flow and pressure into rotation and torque.
+- Hydraulic Drill Motor – a hydraulic drill motor is a mechanical actuator which converts hydraulics flow and pressure into rotation and torque.

 - Hydraulic Forklift Rotator – with a forklift rotator, you’ll be able to rotate the forks on a machine so that loads can safely be rotated and moved prior to offloading at a desired location.

-- Hydraulic Gooseneck Trailer – a hydraulic gooseneck trailer basically serves as a portable loading dock, and in contrast to traditional drop deck trailers, it has no hazardous slanted ramp boards.
+- Hydraulic Gooseneck Trailer – a hydraulics gooseneck trailer basically serves as a portable loading dock, and in contrast to traditional drop deck trailers, it has no hazardous slanted ramp boards.

 - Hydraulic Hand Crane – this machine is capable of raising and lowering a boom, so as to lift heavy items without using a large hoist system.

-- Hydraulic Jack – hydraulic jacks are frequently used for the purpose of lifting elevators in low-rise or medium-rise buildings.
+- Hydraulics Jack – hydraulics jacks are frequently used for the purpose of lifting elevators in low-rise or medium-rise buildings.

-- Hydraulic Piston – the pistons of a hydraulic system will be located within the hydraulic cylinder, and they provide the back and forth movement which generates power.
+- Hydraulics Piston – the pistons of a hydraulic system will be located within the cylinder, and they provide the back and forth movement which generates power.

 - Hydraulic Power Pack – generates massive amounts of power by using fluids to transmit material from one location to another.

-- Hydraulic Pump Station – this is another term for hydraulic power station, and it generates power for commercial usage.
+- Hydraulics Pump Station – this is another term for hydraulics power station, and it generates power for commercial usage.

-- Hydraulic Stand – basically a hydraulic lift, this device is capable of lifting heavy objects to vertical destinations.
+- Hydraulic Stand – basically a hydraulicly powered lift, this device is capable of lifting heavy objects to vertical destinations.

-- Hydraulic Winch – this is a special type of winch which is most often used in marine applications for moving heavy objects.
+- Hydraulics Winch – this is a special type of winch which is most often used in marine applications for moving heavy objects.